 In most cases, you can think of a container as an instance of a process.
-A process does not maintain persistent state.
+A process doesn't maintain persistent state.
 While a container can write to its local storage, assuming that an instance will be around indefinitely would be like assuming that a single location in memory will be durable.
-Container images, like processes, should be assumed to have multiple instances or that they will eventually be killed; if they're managed with a container orchestrator, it should be assumed that they might get moved from one node or VM to another.
+You should assume that container images, like processes, have multiple instances or will eventually be killed.
+If they're managed with a container orchestrator, you should assume that they might get moved from one node or VM to another.